 - Add the mushrooms to the pan, then toss the mushrooms and asparagus with the olive oil.

 - Add garlic powder, tarragon, salt and pepper.
 Stir to combine.

-- Place the asparagus into the oven.
+- Roast the vegetables: Place the asparagus into the oven.
 Roast until the asparagus is tender and starting to brown.
 This will take 15 to 20 minutes, depending on how thick your asparagus is.
 At least 20 minutes is likely needed unless the asparagus is quite thin.

-- Remove from oven, sprinkle with the optional cheese.
+- Remove pan from oven, sprinkle with the optional cheese.
 Serve along with a steak or other protein, and a glass of red wine!